Showing posts with label Ernest Borgnine. Show all posts

 Warning: Spoilers galore

-Looking back, I still find it hard to believe that I came to know of the existence of The Poseidon Adventure only after it had already opened in theaters.
+Looking back, I still find it hard to believe that I first came to know of the existence of The Poseidon Adventure only after it had already opened in theaters.
 It was in December of 1972, I was 15 years old, and my folks were treating my sisters and me to our first visit to Disneyland over the Christmas holidays.
 Disneyland and Universal Studios were, of course, a blast for a film fan like me (this was back when Universal was ONLY a tour, not an amusement park, and the main attractions were Lucille Ball's dressing room, the props from the Land of the Giants TV show, and that bridge Shirley MacLaine got pushed off of in Sweet Charity).
 But that was for the daytime.

 My favorite part of our trip was in the evenings.
-When we were treated to a driving and walking tour of Los Angeles, Hollywood, to be specific.
+At night we were treated to a driving and walking tour of Los Angeles, Hollywood, to be specific.
 Of all the places we visited, I especially loved seeing Hollywood Boulevard.
-Hollywood Blvd. was always kind of tacky, but not to my utterly overwhelmed and enthralled eyes.
+Hollywood Boulevard was always kind of tacky, but not to my utterly overwhelmed and enthralled eyes.
 In the early 1970s, it was still a place to go to see first-run movies, where premieres were held, and where they had their annual Christmas parade populated with actual movie stars you've heard of.
 Hollywood Blvd...all decked out in Christmas decorations, stars on the sidewalks, overflowing with one lit-up movie palace after another…to my eyes, it looked every bit as magical as Main Street in Disneyland.

 Who Will Survive--In One Of The Greatest Escape Adventures Ever!